w3f/polkadot-wiki/docs/learn/learn-assets.md

 A sufficient asset on Asset Hub can allow for an account to exist on-chain even though it does not have any account balance in {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}.
-Any registered asset on the Asset Hub can be made _sufficient_ through governance on the Relay Chain.
+Any registered asset on the Asset Hub can be made _sufficient_ through governance on the relay chain.
 A balance of a non-sufficient asset can only exist on accounts that are on-chain (i.e., accounts having the [existential deposit](./learn-accounts.md#existential-deposit-and-reaping) of a sufficient asset).
 That is, a user could not keep an account on-chain by transferring a non-sufficient asset to it; the